Enable Oracle Support

 Instructions

-The instructions below uses 19.3.0 standard edition (non-pluggable) as an example, however it should apply to all Oracle versions.
+The instructions below uses 19.3.0 standard edition (non-pluggable), but should also apply to the express edition.

 Important notes